Muhammad Ahmad: Early life

 In 1870, his family moved again in search for timber, returning to Aba Island.
-There, Muhammad Ahmad built a mosque and started to teach the Qur'an.
+There, Muhammad Ahmad built a mosque and started to teach the Quran.
 He soon gained a notable reputation among the local population as an excellent speaker and mystic.
-The broad thrust of his teaching followed that of other reformers: his Islam was one devoted to the words of Muhammad and based on a return to the virtues of strict devotion, prayer, and simplicity as laid down in the Qur'an.
+The broad thrust of his teaching followed that of other reformers: his Islam was one devoted to the words of Muhammad and based on a return to the virtues of strict devotion, prayer, and simplicity as laid down in the Quran.

 In 1872, Muhammad Ahmad invited Sheikh Sharif to move to al-Aradayb, an area on the White Nile neighboring Aba Island.
 Despite initially amicable relations, in 1878 the two religious leaders had a dispute motivated by Sheikh Sharif's resentment of his former student's growing popularity.
-As a result, Sheikh Sharif expelled his former student from the Samaniyya order and, despite numerous attempts at reconciliation by Muhammad Ahmad, his mentor refused to make peace.
+As a result, Sheikh Sharif expelled his former student from the Samaniyya Order and, despite numerous attempts at reconciliation by Muhammad Ahmad, his mentor refused to make peace.

-After recognizing that the split with Sheikh Sharif was irreconcilable, Muhammad Ahmad approached another respected leader of the Samaniyya order named Sheikh al-Qurashi wad al-Zayn.
+After recognizing that the split with Sheikh Sharif was irreconcilable, Muhammad Ahmad approached another respected leader of the Samaniyya Order named Sheikh al-Qurashi wad al-Zayn.
 Muhammad Ahmad resumed his life of piety and religious devotion at Aba Island.
 During this period, he also traveled to the province of Kordofan, west of Khartoum, where he visited with the notables of the capital, El-Obeid.
 They were enmeshed in a power struggle between two rival claimants to the governorship of the province.

 On 25 July 1878, Sheikh al-Qurashi died and his followers recognized Muhammad Ahmad as their new leader.
 Around this time, Muhammad Ahmad first met Abdallahi bin Muhammad al-Ta'aishi, who was to become his chief deputy and successor in the years to come.